Direct Burial Ethernet Cable: Gel Filled vs. Waterproof Tape

 Recommendations for Installation Environments

 - Install waterproof tape direct burial cable anywhere outside, whether underground or in open air runs.
-It may run indoors up to 50 feet (per the National Electric Code), but should not run into the plenum space.
+For commercial installations, it may run indoors up to 50 feet (per the National Electric Code 800.113), but should not run into the plenum space.
+For residential installations CMX may be used as indoor/outdoor cable assuming the following rules are obeyed:

 - Install icky-pic in extreme scenarios such as below lake beds, in/under swamps, under rivers, or any other situation where the risk of fire is low and the risk of copper conductor damage from mechanical means is even lower.
 There may be EPA (Environmental Protection Agency) guidelines for these areas, so research carefully.
 Needless to say, this cable should not be run alongside a building or in open air scenarios.
 If the cable should set ablaze, the result will be something similar to napalm dropping from the sky as the burning globs of petroleum gel drop onto the ground, lighting up anything flammable in the process.